If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 - “Can one machine really handle cutting, engraving, marking and welding?”

-- “Is it worth moving from a desktop laser to a bigger 6-in-1 system?”
+- “Is it worth moving from a desktop laser to a bigger 6-in-1 metal workstation?”

-This guide is written exactly for you — small business owners, makers and side-hustle creators who already use a GWEIKE Cloud CO₂ laser or a GWEIKE G2 fiber laser, and are wondering what a 6-in-1 metal workstation like the M-Series could add to their business.
+This guide is written for small business owners, makers and side-hustle creators who already use a GWEIKE Cloud CO₂ laser or a GWEIKE G2 fiber laser, and are wondering what a 6-in-1 metal workstation like the M-Series could add to their business.

 What Is a 6-in-1 Laser Workstation, in Simple Terms?

-A 6-in-1 laser workstation is a single machine that can handle most of the metal work a small shop needs in one place:
+A 6-in-1 laser workstation is a single machine that can handle most of the metal work a small shop needs in one place.
+Instead of having separate stations for “clean → cut → weld → grind → mark”, you bring the part to one station and do multiple steps there.
+That’s why many owners call it a workcell, not just “another laser.”

 - Cutting – cutting sheet metal parts, letters, brackets